-Theme 1.
-Business growth that is unique to a trust group, and improvement of capital efficiency (creating a virtuous circulation of funds, assets and capital and enhancing corporate value) - Realize FINANCIAL WELL-BEING in the age of 100-year life - Provide support to resolve ESG issues and achieve sustainable growth for Engaging in value creating our clients businesses - Build a network with local and global partners and collaborate to P.26 co-create value Impact - Combine the strengths of each group company to offer unique solutions that combine decision-making support through consulting with wide-ranging functions Asset management and asset In asset administration, plan to expand the scale and make progress in administration business strategy building a platform business by providing edgy services using AI and P.106 other technologies - Aim to expand our client base and create markets through the use of digital technology, while standardizing our know-how as a trust group Digital Transformation strategy and providing high-quality services (Trust × DX) - Promote group-wide digitalization through the use of technology with ( P.30 ) our digital strategy subsidiary Finance - Achieve ROE of 10% or above and AUF of 800 trillion yen or above by Financial and capital strategy fiscal 2030 by promoting a business model that is unique to a trust group P.44 Non-financial Materiality Theme 2.
+Key strategies Overview Theme 1.
+Business growth that is unique to a trust group, and improvement of capital efficiency (creating a virtuous circulation of funds, assets and capital and enhancing corporate value) - Realize FINANCIAL WELL-BEING in the age of 100-year life - Provide support to resolve ESG issues and achieve sustainable growth for Engaging in value creating businesses - Build a network with local and global partners and collaborate to P.26 co-create value Impact - Combine the strengths of each group company to offer unique solutions that combine decision-making support through consulting with wide-ranging functions Asset management and asset - In asset administration, plan to expand the scale and make progress in administration business strategy building a platform business by providing edgy services using Al and P 106 other technologies - Aim to expand our client base and create markets through the use of digital technology, while standardizing our know-how as a trust group Digital Transformation strategy and providing high-quality services (Trust × DX) - Promote group-wide digitalization through the use of technology with P.30 our digital strategy subsidiary Finance - Achieve ROE of 10% or above and AUF of 800 trillion ven or above by Financial and capital strategy fiscal 2030 by promoting a business model that is unique to a trust group P.44 Non-financial Materiality Theme 2.
 Enhancing human capital to be fit for the future (creating an organization in which job satisfaction leads to well-being) - Enhance human capital based on employee well-being.
-Encourage employees' independent career development and create an environment Human capital strategy where employees can realize and pursue their job satisfaction - Foster a corporate culture that respects the characteristics of individuals P.48 Governance and includes them in fairness and equity Theme 3.
-Sophisticating our management platform (capability to support the business and organizational transformation) - Ceaselessly pursue the best interests of our clients as a fiduciary that realizes clients' wishes Fiduciary strategy and - Endeavor to enhance sound business operations and thorough management systems based on the fiduciary relationship ( P.78 ) management - Update to new ways of working to enable employees with diverse Operational infrastructure & attributes and backgrounds to achieve maximum performance - Strengthen BCP and security controls and promote decentralization of facility strategy bases and operations to ensure resilience against wide-area disasters, (P.74) cyber attacks, and other threats - To make the 100th anniversary of our founding a personal experience for Tramework every employee, we will work to communicate and hold events for each Branding strategy stakeholder so that every employee can feel a sense of fulfillment in their work.
-P.84 - Based on the principles of capital management, conduct disciplined investment/distribution for each stakeholder Multi-stakeholder capital - Further enhance the cross-business and integrating capabilities of our strategy diverse businesses as a source of innovation to strengthen our business P.44 portfolio
+Encourage employees' independent career development and create an environment Human capital strategy where employees can realize and pursue their job satisfaction - Foster a corporate culture that respects the characteristics of individuals Governance and management framework P.48 and includes them in fairness and equity Theme 3.
+Sophisticating our management platform (capability to support the business and organizational transformation) - Ceaselessly pursue the best interests of our clients as a fiduciary that realizes clients' wishes Fiduciary strategy - Endeavor to enhance sound business operations and thorough management systems based on the fiduciary relationship P.78 - Update to new ways of working to enable employees with diverse attributes and backgrounds to achieve maximum performance Operational infrastructure & - Strengthen BCP and security controls and promote decentralization of facility strategy bases and operations to ensure resilience against wide-area disasters, P.74 cyber attacks, and other threats - To make the 100th anniversary of our founding a personal experience for every employee, we will work to communicate and hold events for each Branding strategy stakeholder so that every employee can feel a sense of fulfillment in their work.
+P.84 - Based on the principles of capital management, conduct disciplined investment/distribution for each stakeholder Multi-stakeholder capital portfolio diverse businesses as a source of innovation to strengthen our business